Elorfiniel/gaze-point-estimation-demo/estimator/checkpoint/README.md

 # PoG Estimation Models

 Please download into this folder the PoG estimation models listed below.
 Rename the model to `model.onnx`, or change the model filename in `estimator/estimator.toml` to the desired one.
-If you are using the bundled application, modifying `config.toml` will also work.
+If you are using the bundled application, modifying `estimator-config.toml` will also work.

 ### Preview Model (Coming Soon)